mathemonads/sdce_finding_lane_lines/writeup.md

 1. Convert to grayscale
 2. Apply Gaussian noise
-3. Apply the Canny transform
+3. Apply the Canny transform to find the edges.
-4. Apply an image mask
+4. Apply an image mask using a manually identified region of interest.
-5. Draw hough lines
+5. Draw hough line segments, and calculate weighted average of slope and intercepts.
 6. Apply hough lines to original image

 ![alt text][image1]